verrazzano/docs/content/docs/quickstart.md

 ### Install Istio

-Install Istio in your cluster using the provided sample:
+Install Istio in your cluster using the provided script:

 ```bash
 quickstart/install-istio.sh